BMCW Quick Links:

 On January 1, 1998, the Wisconsin Department of Health and Family Services assumed responsibility for the Milwaukee County child welfare system.
 Milwaukee is the only county in Wisconsin to have a child welfare system operated directly by the state.
 July 1, 2008, the Bureau transferred to the new Department of Children and Families, under the Division of Safety and Permanence.

-Child protective services are provided by the Bureau of Milwaukee Child Welfare (BMCW) from a central administrative site located in the City of Milwaukee and two region locations.
+Child protective services are provided by the Bureau of Milwaukee Child Welfare (BMCW) from a central administrative site located in the City of Milwaukee at 635 North 26th Street.

 BMCW - Vision, Commitment and History (Settlement Agreement)